 If the insurance company fails to offer you the settlement you’re owed, we’ll always be prepared to take your case to court to fight for the compensation that is rightfully yours.

 Is It Worth Pursuing an Underinsured/Uninsured Driver?

 If you don’t have UM/UIM insurance, or even if you do, you may want to pursue a lawsuit against the uninsured driver.
 Is it worth filing a lawsuit against an at-fault, uninsured/underinsured driver?
 Yes, it can be, and we’ll explain why.

 Oklahoma is a “fault” car accident state.
 Understanding this makes a difference when it comes to accidents with uninsured drivers.
 A “fault”-based system means that if a driver is found to be responsible for causing an accident, they are responsible for any resulting harm that comes from that accident, such as medical bills or property damage.

 It is also interesting to note that Oklahoma has adopted what is known as a “no pay, no play” rule.
-This rule stipulates that is you do not have valid car insurance at the time of an accident, you yourself, are limited when it comes to the types of compensation you can receive.
+This rule stipulates that if you do not have valid car insurance at the time of an accident, you, yourself, are limited when it comes to the types of compensation you can receive.
 A driver without insurance cannot recover non-economic damages, such as pain and suffering.
 It means that if you can’t abide by the law and carry insurance, you shouldn’t be able to benefit from someone else who is doing the right thing by carrying insurance.